Amazongeddon… March 1, 2017… a day that will live in infamy.

 Ebay Partner Network

-The eBay Partner Network (EPN) is another cool affiliate program that’s been around for a long time, and plenty of marketers have made good money with it.
+The eBay Partner Network (EPN) is also one of the best affiliate programs that’s been around for a long time, and plenty of marketers have made good money with it.

 I don’t have any data for this, but I also suspect the high emotional impact of eBay’s auction system is a major part of their conversion rates and, therefore, is likely also good for affiliate commissions.